UtrechtUniversity/animal-sounds/bioacoustics/feature_extraction/README.md

 ```
 ## Feature extraction for Convolutional Neural Network (CNN)
 To extract audio features for CNN classifier, .wav files are converted to Log-mel Spectrograms using [librosa](https://zenodo.org/badge/latestdoi/6309729).
-Log- Melspectrograms had the best results in [[1]](#ref).
-As a future work we can try others such as Log-Spectrograms, and Gammatone-Spectrogram.
+Log-Melspectrograms had the best results in [[1]](#ref).
+As a future work we can try others such as Log-Spectrograms, and Gammatone-Spectrograms.

 In this process, first we apply butter_bandpass filter to select frequencies among 100, 2000 hz.
 Then the short time Fourier transform (STFT) is applied on time-domain waveforms to calculate spectrograms.
 Then mel filter banks are applied on the spectrograms followed by a logarithmic operation to extract log mel spectrograms.